aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 across all of them which follows users as you scroll down the page making swapping between pages much easier and quicker.
 The navigation links change from text to a burger icon for a dropdown menu of the links on smaller devices.

-- __Hero-image__ is very large and very eye catching image of the shop owner tattoing a customer.
+- __Hero-image__ is very large and very eye-catching image of the shop owner tattoing a customer.
 Taking up most of the viewport as you open the webpage making it clear what the website is about.
 It is the same for the gallery page but the picture is of a painting the shop owner has painted himself showing off his talents to the users.